Addicted to Material Possessions? How to Let Go.

-Begin now to search deep inside of your true self and find the beautiful treasure that awaits you.
-When you find your devine truth, you will no longer be attached to worldly objects.
-The glorious light that shines within is more beautiful, more valuable than any material object and is waiting to be discovered.
+Begin now to search deep inside of your true self, and find the beautiful treasure that awaits you.
+When you find your divine truth, you will no longer be attached to worldly objects.
+The glorious light that shines within is more beautiful, more valuable, than any material object, and is waiting to be discovered.

 “If you aren't happy for what you already have then what makes you think you will be happy with more.”

 Do You Have More Stuff Than You Need?